Numax SFL618 Pneumatic Flooring Stapler/Nailer Review

 No dry-fire lockout system

-When you get used to this app, you will no longer need a dry-fire locking system.
-Until then, you can either inspect the strike zone frequently or watch the exhaust sound (it become louder at the end of the magazine) to protect the dry fire.
+Solution: When you get used to this app, you will no longer need a dry-fire locking system.
+Until then, you can either inspect the strike zone frequently or watch the exhaust sound (it becomes louder at the end of the magazine) to protect the dry fire.

 You may adopt Brandon’s strategy as well.
 Mr. Brandon is a Numax floor nailer user and engineer at BSME, Northeastern, USA.
 He put some blue painter’s tape on the magazine where the pusher rests.
 It stops the pusher when there are only 5 to 10 nails left.